-29 Halloween Safety Tips for Kids – Trick or Treating Safety & More!
+29 Halloween Safety Tips for Kids: Trick or Treating Safely

-On average, twice as many children are killed walking on Halloween than during other days of the year, according to SafeKids.
-If you’re a kid, Halloween is one of your favorite holidays, but it can also be dangerous.
+On average, twice as many children are killed walking on Halloween than on other days of the year, according to SafeKids.
+Keeping your kids safe is important, so check out these Halloween safety tips for kids and families: